benhoyt/merovius.github.io/jekyll/_posts/2017-08-14-why-context-value-matters-and-how-to-improve-it.markdown

   Its pointee is then a shared variable.
 But most usages of package-scoped variables would probably just use dynamically scoped variables.

-It is instructive to see, how this design would fare against the list of disadvantages identified for `context`.
+It is instructive to compare this design against the list of disadvantages identified for `context`.

 * API clutter would be removed, as request-scoped data would now be part of the language without needing explicit passing.